 No - Providing this does not require increased controlled airspace volume'.
+Considerations surrounding controlled airspace volume are captured within our Airspace Dimensions DP.

 6.7.
 Question 7: Design Principle 6 - Airspace Dimensions

 The volume and classification of Controlled Airspace required for Bournemouth Airport should afford the appropriate volume to contain and support CAT for both runways, enabling safe, efficient Airspace Design which considers the needs of all airspace users.